qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ``To keep`` [number]
   Choose how many biggest parts have to be kept.
-If 1 is selected, only the biggest part of the whole layer will be saved.
+If 1 is selected, only the biggest part of the feature will be saved.

   Default: *1*